 - Specify minimum approach distances to marine mammals for boats and aircraft e.g. that boats must stay at minimum of 100m away.

 - Require reporting to DFO of any accidental contact with a marine mammal (e.g. entanglement or collision).

 These regulations would of course also reduce risk to humans e.g. the girl being pulled into the water by a habituated sea lion and injury to boaters as a result of colliding with a whale.

 Here’s How We Make Change

-Please, now while there is so much focus on acts of disturbance like feeding sea lions, contact your Member of Parliament and insist upon these regulations being passed into law.
+Please, contact your Member of Parliament and insist upon these regulations being passed into law.

 You can find their contact information by clicking this link.

 In case it is of help, here is sample text that could be used:

 “I am aware of the limitations of the current Marine Mammal Regulations and that, for more than a decade, amendments have existed that would much improve the protection of Canada’s marine mammals (many of which are at risk).
 It is unacceptable that the Federal Government has yet to pass these into law.
 Thereby, I ask you, as my Member of Parliament, to urgently undertake action to enable the “Regulations Amending the Marine Mammal Regulations” to come into force.
 If further background is needed to understand why there is such urgency, see this link https://themarinedetective.com/2017/05/24/enough-is-enough.”

 Please also share this information so that more will contact their MPs.